 However, several Fortnite players have been recently complaining that the game is consuming a huge portion of their computer’s resources, particularly memory and disk space.
-This memory leak problem only happens to Windows Fortnite players.
+This memory leak issue appears to primarily affect Fortnite players using Windows.

-By tracking their memory usage, some users found that the Fortnite game alone eats up several GB of RAM, with some instances where the game used up to 70-90% of their resources.
+Some users have reported that Fortnite alone can consume several GB of RAM, with some instances where the game used up to 70-90% of their resources.
 Some users did not notice the issue right away, but because of FPS drops, they slowly noticed that their computer’s memory usage increases while playing Fortnite.
 The worst part is that the high memory usage continues even after the Fortnite app is closed.

-This insanely high CPU and RAM usage causes the game to be slow, which leads to lagging, freezing, and finally crashing.
+Such extensive CPU and RAM usage can cause the game to slow down, potentially leading to lagging, freezing, and eventually crashing.
 This issue has frustrated a lot of Fortnite players, but the game developer has yet to comment on the issue.

-This severe memory leak for Fortnite is nothing new.
+This memory leak issue with Fortnite isn’t a recent development.
 According to reports, Fortnite users noted that the memory leak had started after the release of Season 4 patch and it had been a huge problem for Windows users ever since.

 How to Deal with Fortnite High Memory Usage

-So if Fortnite uses a lot of memory on your computer, you’ll have to do your own tweaking to resolve the issue.
+If Fortnite is consuming excessive memory on your computer, you might need to employ some troubleshooting steps to mitigate the issue.
 Here are some of the steps you can follow to take back some of your RAM when Fortnite has high memory usage.

 Tip #1: Restart the Game.